kleis-technology/terraform-training/tutorials/TP4/README.md

    }
 ```

-For this practical, we will use a preconfigured S3 bucket as backend.
+For this practical, you will use a preconfigured S3 bucket as backend.

 Have a quick look at the [S3 backend configuration](https://www.terraform.io/docs/language/settings/backends/s3.html) documentation.